Adopting a pet: The basic requirements

 - Be able and willing to spend the time and money necessary to provide training, medical treatment and proper care for your pet

-When adopting a pet, expect ten or more years of unconditional love.
+When adopting a pet, expect ten or more years (maybe twenty!) of unconditional love.
 Here are some questions to consider before adopting:

-- Pets cost money and require proper nutrition, shelter, preventative pet care, exercise and social interaction.
-Expect licensing fees, collars, leashes, litter boxes, food bowls, etc. Will your budget allow for this and unforeseen expenses, such as vet bills?
+- Pets require vet care (annual check-ups, shots, etc.), require proper nutrition, shelter, preventative pet care, exercise and social interaction.
+Expect licensing fees, collars, leashes, litter boxes, food bowls, etc. Will your budget allow for this and unforeseen expenses, such as emergency vet bills?

 - Do you have the time to spend with your new pet?
 Walks.
 Play time.
 Grooming.